bw0rth/pync/docs/source/getting-started.rst

 target machine is running.

-Combining the -v and -z options, you can scan a list of ports to reveal which ones accepted a connection.
+Combining the -v and -z options, you can scan a list of ports to reveal which ones are accepting connections.

 Scan a list of ports on a target machine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^